AnthonyGiretti/grpc-aspnetcore-validator/README.md

 ## How to test my validation

-If you want to write integration test.
-[This test sample](src/Grpc.AspNetCore.FluentValidation.Test/IntegrationTest.cs) may help you.
+If you want to write integration tests.
+[This test sample](src/Grpc.AspNetCore.FluentValidation.Test/Integration/) may help you.

 ## Versioning